JonathanWenger/pycalib/README.md

 ```
 Note that some dependencies need to be installed separately since a subset of experiments rely on
 [scikit-garden](https://github.com/scikit-garden/scikit-garden).
 You can also clone this repository to run the scripts
- reproducing the experiments in the paper via
+ reproducing the experiments in the paper via:
 ```bash
 pip install setuptools numpy scipy scikit-learn cython pip install -e git+git://github.com/scikit-garden/scikit-garden.git#egg=scikit-garden